efornara/frt/doc/Usage.md

 ### Platform: X11 vs FRT

-Export templates for the official X11 platform can be easily generated and they work on a Raspberry Pi, *provided that you switch to the new GL driver*.
+Export templates for the official X11 platform can be easily generated and they work on a Pi, *provided that you switch to the new GL driver*.
 If this limitation is acceptable to you, there is no reason to use FRT.
 Also, the X11 platform supports the X11 environment far better than FRT.